duyguislakoglu/TEMT/data/README.md

 General issues:
   - Usually the descriptions start with the names.
 It causes repetition since the names and descriptions are merged.
   - "This article related to a Spanish film of the 2000s is a stub.
 You can help Wikipedia by expanding it."
 Removing this pattern.
-Wiki